-This video shows container traffic growth in European ports between 1985 and 2018.
+This video shows container traffic growth in European ports between 1985 and 2021.
 The bars are proportional to the total container traffic handled in TEU.

-Finally, it should be noted that a large part of the growth observed in the mentioned Med ports is related to the sea-sea transhipment business: Piraeus and Algeciras are almost pure transhipment hubs in the Med, while Valencia combines transhipment flows with gateway cargo to the (mainly Spanish) hinterland.
-All four north-European ports mentioned above also combine transhipment flows with import/export cargo.
+We also see a strong growth in the main container ports in the Mediterranean.
+Valencia, Piraeus, Algeciras and Barcelona have joined north European ports in the top 10.
+A large part of the growth observed in the mentioned Med ports is related to the sea-sea transhipment business: Piraeus and Algeciras are almost pure transhipment hubs in the Med, while Valencia combines transhipment flows with gateway cargo to the (mainly Spanish) hinterland.
+All three north-European ports mentioned above also combine transhipment flows with import/export cargo.